lanl/Nautilus/doc/sphinx/src/overview.rst

 ---------------------------------------------------------------------------------------------------

 The ``zaid_tools.hpp`` header file provides some useful tools for parsing zaids, which are identifiers used by NDI.
+Some of the functionality provided by ``zaid_tools.hpp`` has been more accurately and thoroughly implemented through the ``EntityTag`` framework.  ``EntityTag`` should be preferred when possible, as the tools in ``zaid_tools.hpp`` are likely to be deprecated.

-This header is likely to be superceded by a more extensive family of tools in future versions of Nautilus.
-Additionally, the names in this header are not always consistent and correct, as names were in some cases chosen for compatibility with legacy codes rather than based on a detailed understanding of the naming conventions and motivations behind certain formats.
+This header is particularly prone to inconsistent and/or incorrect naming, as it was designed for compatibilty with legacy codes rather than based on a detailed understanding of the naming conventions and motivations behind certain formats.

 The ``chemsym_to_zaid`` function accepts a string in a format known as the "chemsym" format, because it is related to (but not the same as) the IUPAC chemical symbol.
 It currently only